chrisedrego/terraform_notes/README.md

 - Terraform is used for cloud provision.
+- Terraform is used to Ochestration or for creation of server.

+- Terraform takes into account the current state of the environment.
+State managment: using terraform.tfstate”

+- What if it fails? it will mark the one which is failed as tainted.

+terraform is used for...
+Create (+)
+Modify (~)
+Delete (-)

 - Terraform is statefull meaning that it will compare the current state, and then would do the changes based on it.